NoCheatPlus/Docs/Development/Discussion/Design.md

  * Could allow increasing probability for penalty type chosen at random.

 Configuration complexity (penalties).
-* Hard to imagine an elegant way to define all these things.
+* (Hard to imagine an elegant way to define all these things.)
-* Penalties could have ids likes strings and be defined in a special section or even a special configuration file (global only).
+* Penalties have ids likes strings and be defined in a special section or even a special configuration file (global only).
-* Checks reference the penalty ids where appropriate (hard coded config path, or actions, like penalty:ridiculouspenalty).
+* actions, like penalty:ridiculouspenalty.

 ### Latency window